How to Write a Compelling Psychology EE

 - Example: When discussing a study on the effectiveness of cognitive behavioral therapy (CBT) for depression, consider the sample size, the control group, the duration of the treatment, and the potential for placebo effects.

-Actionable Tip: Practice critical thinking by questioning assumptions, evaluating evidence, and considering alternative perspectives.
+Useful Tip: Practice critical thinking by questioning assumptions, evaluating evidence, and considering alternative perspectives.

 Reflection on Planning and Progress Form (RPPF) and Engagement